 Further to the requirements of Solvency II, UK regulated insurers are required to prepare an ORSA report.
-Both the management team and the Board at the Company have engaged fully with the ORSA process, and use it as a tool to help deepen our understanding of our business, better understand the risks and opportunities facing it and to refine and focus LUK's strategic thinking and priorities.
+Both the management team and the Board at the Company have engaged fully with the ORSA process, and use it as a tool to help deepen this understanding of the business, better understand the risks and opportunities facing it and to refine and focus LUK's strategic thinking and priorities.